 Each of these little fall treats is topped with an apple ring and caramelized walnuts.
 For 12 muffins you need one apple for the filling and two apples for the rings.
 You don’t have to peel the apples, I love the color it adds to the muffins.
 Use an apple corer (I like this one) and then cut the apples into rings.
 Eat the smaller rings and use the rings from the middle part of the apples for the muffins.

 Top each muffin with a ring.
-It’s ok if the ring is bigger than the muffin cup because the muffins will rise over the brim of the pan.
-Combine chopped nuts, cinnamon, maple syrup, and brown sugar and add about 1/2 tbsp of the nut mix on top of the muffins into the hole of the apple ring.
+It’s okay if the ring is bigger than the muffin cup because the muffins will rise over the brim of the pan.
+Combine chopped nuts, cinnamon, maple syrup, and brown sugar, and add about ½ tbsp of the nut mix on top of the muffins into the hole of the apple ring.
 The nuts will caramelize during baking and taste super delicious!